 The 𐓲𐓣 𐓷𐓘𐓻𐓶𐓬𐓣 Program operates on a fiscal year (October through September) and serves low-income Native Americans families, residing in the service area (Osage County).
 This program is designed to help families spend more time together as their children participate in sports, art initiatives and after-school activities.
 The total amount per family varies by the size of the family.
 Costs associated with sports, art initiatives and after-school programs may include, but not limited to: school clothing, school supplies, lunches, fees, equipment, uniforms, supplies, materials, and other related expenses.

-Youth participants, Pre-K through 12th grade, must belong to a federally recognized tribe and the family unit income cannot exceed 200% of the Health & Human Services Federal Poverty Guidelines.
+Youth participants, Pre-K through 12TH grade, youth must be have membership with a federally recognized tribe and the family unit monthly income cannot exceed 125% of the Health & Human Services Federal Poverty Guidelines.

 Families may participate in the following activities: